ivangfr/springboot-graphql-databases/README.md

 }
 ```

-- update book title and return its id and new title
+- Update book title and return its id and new title
 ```
 mutation {
-  updateBook(bookId: 1, bookInput: {title: "GraphQL in a Nutshel"}) {
+  updateBook(bookId: 1, bookInput: {title: "GraphQL in a Nutshell"}) {
     id
     title
   }
 }
 ```

-- delete author and return his/her id
+- Delete author and return his/her id
 ```
 mutation {
   deleteAuthor(authorId: 1) {